markubiadas/markubiadas/README.md

 - ⚡ Fun fact: **My hobbies are playing video games, watching anime, photography, and coding**

-- Currently Working On: More Email Templates (Promotional and Transactional)
+- Currently Working On: More and more customized email templates and learning new stuffs

 - Currently Learning: Salesforce Marketing Cloud